Qiskit/rustworkx/CONTRIBUTING.md

 We'll need to align the [Emscripten](https://anaconda.org/conda-forge/emscripten) version from `conda-forge` with one of the public releases.
 Then, we pick a `pyodide-build` version higher than the required build version and the equivalent Python version also specified in the cross build environments.
+Lastly, update `[tool.pixi.tasks.install_xbuildenv]` to install the selected version of Pyodide.

 Lastly, we need to pin the Rust compiler.
 To find an appropriate Rust compiler version, run: